Yakob72119/simple_shell/README.md

 `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`

 # files
-- main.h - is the header file which contains the standared header file and prototype of o function used in the program.
+- [shell.h](https://github.com/Yakob72119/simple_shell/blob/master/shell.h) - is the header file which contains the standared header file and prototype of o function used in the program.
 - main.c - initialize the program with infinite loop by call the prompt function
 - README.md - description about the project repo
+- helper
 - man_1_simple_shell - is the man page for the shell we are going to write.
 - AUTHORS - file at the  root of your repository, listing all individuals having contributed content to the repository.
 - special_character - It identiies if the special inputs such as if the frist input is slash,the user typed exit or env...